zoffixznet/writing/perl6/20160425-Perl6-Comb-It.md

 using several captures doesn't result in nice hashes right off the bat.
 Second, you don't get strings, you get [`Match` objects](http://docs.perl6.org/type/Match).

-While `Match`es are fine, let's look at a tool more suited for the job:
+While Matches are fine, let's look at a tool more suited for the job:
 [The `comb`](http://docs.perl6.org/routine/comb)

 <img src="stock/20160425-Perl6-Comb-It.jpg" height=400>